postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 * [Using examples in documentation](#using-examples-in-documentation)
 * [Next steps](#next-steps)

-## What are examples?
+## Understanding examples

-In Postman, an example is a tightly-coupled request and response pair.
-Each example is made up of a request part (method, URL, parameters, headers, and body) as well as a response part (status code, body, and headers).
+In Postman, an example is a pairing made up of a request and a related response.
+Each example includes a request part (method, URL, parameters, headers, and body) and a response part (status code, body, and headers).
 You create examples by adding them to requests in collections, and one request can have multiple examples.

 Having multiple examples for one request is useful for illustrating the different ways an endpoint can respond to a request.
 You might have examples that respond with different status codes (such as 200 or 404) or that return different data (or no data at all).